nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 befoh mah eyes.
 Jest daring me to turn raw and loose lak them monkey-chasing womens thisanight.
 But that I wouldn’t do.
 I ain’t a woman abandoned to sich publicity stunts.
 Not even though mah craw was full to bursting.
-Lemme see’m tonight....
-Yessam, this heah Harlem is sure nigger hell.
+Lemme see’m tonight.<span class="three-dots"></span>Yessam, this heah Harlem is sure nigger hell.
 Take me way away from it.”

 ::: {.small-break}